U.S. EIGHTH AIR FORCE ACTIVATED

 Savannah, Georgia January 28, 1942

 On this date in 1942 the fledgling U.S. Eighth Air Force was activated at Savannah Air Force Base in Georgia.
 Second-in-command Brig.
 Gen. Ira Eaker was sent to England to form and organize its bomber command, the VIII Bomber Command.
 An advanced detachment was established at RAF Bomber Command Headquarters in Southeast England.
-For nearly two years Eaker’s name was synonymous with the Eighth Air Force.
+For nearly 2 years Eaker’s name was synonymous with the Eighth Air Force.
 He became the architect of a strategic bombing force that ultimately numbered 40 groups of 60 heavy bombers each, supported by a subordinate fighter command of 1,500 aircraft, the VIII Fighter Command.

 The Eighth Air Force operated over Northern Europe, carrying out daylight “precision” bombings of enemy targets in occupied France and the Low Countries and in Nazi Germany.
-Regular combat operations by VIII Bomber Command began on August 17, 1942, when twelve B‑17 Flying Fortresses attacked railroad yards at Rouen in Northwestern France, roughly 40 miles inland from the English Channel.
+Regular combat operations by VIII Bomber Command began on August 17, 1942, when 12 B‑17 Flying Fortresses attacked railroad yards at Rouen in Northwestern France, roughly 40 miles/64 km inland from the English Channel.
 (That first daylight sortie was only partially successful: half the bombs fell within the rail yard, but many fell outside the aiming point, killing 52 civilians and wounding 120.)
 In late February 1944 VIII Bomber Command and Ninth Air Force were brought under control of a centralized headquarters.
 That same week, “Big Week” (February 20–25, 1944), over 1,000 B‑17s and B‑24 Liberators and over 800 fighters of the Eighth Air Force targeted the German aircraft industry.
 Their raids in February and March 1944 caused so much damage that the Germans were compelled to disperse aircraft manufacturing eastward, to safer parts of the Reich.

 Less than a week after “Big Week,” the Eighth Air Force sent over 700 heavy bombers, accompanied by 800 escort fighters, to hit targets in Berlin, dropping the first American bombs on Adolf Hitler’s capital.